formsandflows/PACo/README.md

 You can use the form on [this](https://www.formsandflows.nl/redirects/paco-github-report-issue) page to report an issue with:
 * a canvas component.
 * the canvas app **PACo Examples**.

-If **PACo** is useful to you, I would very much appreciate it if you bought me a coffee: [https://www.buymeacoffee.com/rickbakker](https://www.buymeacoffee.com/rickbakker) 👍

-And with that, I wish you a lot of fun creating your business solutions with the Microsoft Power Platform and of course also with **PACo** 😁👊

-Rick